Dark Fluxes from Accreting Black Holes and Direct Detections: Discussion and Summary

-In this study, we propose that {accreting} black holes can be the natural sources to produce the keV order light dark matter and boost the heavier dark matter.
-We discuss several mechanisms to produce, accumulate and accelerate the dark photon, axion, even heavier dark matter around the black holes, motivated by the fast dark matter explanations of {\XT} excess.
-Various kinds of explanations have also been proposed in e.g. \cite{Takahashi:2020bpq}-\cite{Sakstein:2020axg}.
+In this study, we propose that {accreting} black holes could be the natural sources to produce the keV-order light dark matter and boost the heavier dark matter.
+We discuss several mechanisms to produce, accumulate and accelerate the dark photon, axion, even heavier dark matter around the black holes, motivated by the fast dark matter explanations of {\XT} excess, e.g. \cite{Smirnov:2020zwf}-\cite{Sakstein:2020axg}.

 The X-ray black hole binares with stellar masses, or AGNs in the super massive black holes can be possible hosts (see also a recent event of an intermediate mass black hole \cite{Abbott:2020tfl}).
-However, the fluxes observed in AGNs and BHBs are many orders of magnitude smaller than the flux required for the {\XT} excess due to the distance $> 1$ kpc to the Earth.
-At the galactic center of the Milky Way galaxy, there is a supermassive black hole of $4\times10^6M_{\odot}$ which powers the compact radio source Sag A* and is around $8$ kpc from the Earth \cite{Gillessen:2008qv,Gillessen:2013}, which might be a possible source for the dark matter fluxes.
-Although the black hole corona and disk productions of axions and dark photons require some detailed modeling of the accretion processes, the observed X-ray emissions provide benchmark points around the 1-8 keV range.
+However, the fluxes observed in AGNs and BHBs are many orders of magnitude smaller than the flux required for the {\XT} excess since their distances to Earth are $> 1$ kpc.
+Although the black hole corona and disk productions of axions and dark photons require some detailed modeling of accretion processes, the observed X-ray emissions provide benchmark points around the 1-8 keV range.
+There are many bright X-ray sources in the sky that originate from accreting or spindown-powered neutron stars.

-The black hole candidates such as primordial ones (e.g. the smaller ``Planet 9" with $10^{-5}M_{\odot}$) with closer locations may also be the sources to boost dark matter \cite{Scholtz:2019csj,Witten:2020ifl}.
-The other possible region is the micro PBHs around $10^{-15}M_{\odot}$ which can emit X-rays through thermal radiations, although the luminosity is quite small, it is plausible to assume the radiations partly belong to the dark sector.
-Besides, there are many bright X-ray sources in the sky that originate from accreting or spindown-driven neutron stars.
 Supernova remnants, Gamma ray bursts (GRB) afterglows can also produce bright X-rays although the density in the emission region is extremely low and the radiation process is synchrotron radiation.
-Those systems could be interesting subjects of study in the future.
+These systems could also be interesting subjects of study in the future.

+{\cm One viable mechanism for the current Xenon1T excess is black holes as the dark matter boosters.
+We discuss and calculate the boosted factor and dark luminosity here.
+The black hole accretion can also accumulate dark matter to achieve a higher dark matter local density. } The black hole candidates such as primordial ones (e.g. the smaller ``Planet 9" with $10^{-5}M_{\odot}$) with closer locations may also be the sources to boost dark matter \cite{Scholtz:2019csj,Witten:2020ifl}.
+The other possible region is the micro PBHs around $10^{-15}M_{\odot}$ which can emit X-rays through thermal radiation.
+Although the luminosity is quite small, it is plausible to assume the radiations partly belong to the dark sector.